Clumber Spaniel

 Official measurements, coat, and temperament

-- Coat: Abundant, close, straight, and silky.
+- Coat: Abundant, close, silky, and straight.
+Legs and belly are well-feathered.

 Breed Trivia